Jones & Laughlin Headquarters Building: Architecture

-The former Jones and Laughlin building was designed by MacClure and Spahr in the Jacobean Revival style, which was popular in England during the 17th century and can be described as a mix between the more medieval Tudor style and the later Renaissance styles.
+The former Jones and Laughlin building was designed by MacClure & Spahr in the Jacobean Revival style, which was popular in England during the 17th century and can be described as a mix between the more medieval Tudor style and the later Renaissance styles.
 This architectural style often includes round arches and curved or scrolled, rather than stepped or peaked, gables and parapets.
 Red brick with stone trim is also commonly found in authentic British examples from the 17th century.
 The former Jones and Laughlin building is distinctly in the Jacobean Revival style, as the exterior is red brick with sandstone trim and it features numerous rounded arches, such as the one leading into the vestibule on the northwestern facade of the building.
 The construction for the building was done by the A. & S. Wilson Construction Company, and the steel structure of it was designed by the Jones & Laughlin Company at its Keystone Works structural plant.